Gerard Leachman: Death

 After the war, he was assigned as Political Officer for the Mosul Division within Mesopotamia, up until October, 1919.
-He was murdered during the 1920 insurrection by a son of Dhari ibn Mahmoud, leader of the Zoba tribe of the Shammar confederation, in Abu Ghraib near Fallujah on 12 August 1920.
+He was murdered during the 1920 Iraqi Revolt by a son of Sheikh Dhari ibn Mahmoud, an Arab tribal leader of the Zoba tribe in the Shammar confederation, in Abu Ghraib near Fallujah on 12 August 1920.
 The episode is famous in Bedouin oral lore.
-Leachman had visited Dhari in an effort to renegotiate repayment of advances made to him by the government and to persuade him to remain loyal to the current administration, but was shot in the back by Dhari's son after a verbal disagreement over a local robbery.
-Leachman's death sparked an immediate outbreak of tribal uprisings on the Euphrates between Falluja and Hit, and was responsible for General Haldane's advance on the same area in September, 1920.
-He was buried in the British Military Cemetery in Baghdad.
+Leachman had visited Dhari in an effort to renegotiate repayment of advances made to him by the government and to persuade him to remain loyal to the current administration, but was shot in the back by Dhari's son and then beheaded after a verbal disagreement over a local robbery.
+Leachman's death sparked an immediate outbreak of tribal uprisings on the Euphrates between Fallujah and Hit, and was responsible for General Haldane's advance on the same area in September 1920.
+He was buried in Baghdad (North Gate) War Cemetery.

 He was played by Oliver Reed in Al-Mas' Ala Al-Kubra (aka Clash of Loyalties), a 1983 film financed by Saddam Hussein, which was nominated for the Golden Prize at the 1983 Moscow International Film Festival.